-Throughout the 1990s and on into 2010, those under 45 were slightly more left wing than their old countrymen: They were about 10 percent more likely, on average, to vote Labour, while those age 55 and above were about 10 percent more likely to vote Conservative.
+Throughout the 1990s and on until 2010, those under 45 were slightly more left wing than their old countrymen: They were about 10 percent likelier, on average, to vote Labour, while those age 55 and above were about 10 percent more likely to vote Conservative.

 But starting in 2015, the youth plunged left.

-According to Lord Michael Ashcroft’s polling data, 67 percent of those between ages 18 and 24 voted for Labour, compared to 18 percent that voted Conservative.
+According to Lord Michael Ashcroft’s polling data, 67 percent of those age 18 to 24 voted for Labour compared to 18 percent who voted Conservative.

-The youth were also much more enthusiastic than in previous elections.
+The young were also much more enthusiastic than in previous elections.
 Sky News estimated that 66.4 percent of young people came out to vote.
 Typically, youth turnout is somewhere around 40 percent.

 “Revenge of the Youth!
 How 18-to-24-Year-Olds Furious Over Brexit Gave Theresa May a Disastrous General Election Result” was the headline in the Mirror in the wake of the election.